iotempire/iotempire-teaching/full-classes/hsbi/modules/03-infrastructure-and-gateway-setup.md

 **Phase 3 Tasks:**

 1. Find the internet point.
 It is a switch full of cables in the room.
 Connect the router via Ethernet to WAN.
 You can connect the computer to the LAN via your new WiFi now.

-> [!WARNING] UT-ADAPT
-> This room-specific setup needs adapting to the actual HSBI classroom infrastructure.

 2. Test if you have internet connection on the router under **Network -> Diagnostics**.
 Ping `openwrt.org`.
 3. On the router’s menu, find a way to **install Mosquitto** using OpenWRT's package manager in LuCI (`System -> Software`).
 First update the list of packages.
 4. Install: